kenglxn/civu/README.md

 If you do not supply them, you will be asked for them interactively.
 The interactive mode is recommended for password, since you dont want it laying around in your shells history.

+## Ruby Version

+Verified to work with the following ruby versions:
+* 1.9.3-p392
+* 2.0.0-p0

 ## Contributing

 1. Fork it